cx-cloud-101/speedtest-workshop/installation-guide.md

 --------------------------------------
 _To complete the GCP-part of the workshop, you'll need the following tools and accounts._

-### Java SE 8 JDK and IntelliJ IDEA
+### Java SE JDK and IntelliJ IDEA

-1. You'll need a version 8 of the Java Developer Kit (JDK).
-Go to [Oracle Java SE downloads](https://www.oracle.com/technetwork/java/javase/downloads/index.html), find "Java SE 8u241", choose "JDK Download" and pick the download that suits our system.
-The download unfortunately requires you to create an Oracle account.
-They only require the email to be valid, so feel free to get creative filling out the form.
+1. You'll need a version 8 or newer of the Java Developer Kit (JDK).
+You can use [OpenJDK](https://openjdk.java.net).
 1. If you don't have a Java IDE and Spring Boot installed, you should download [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/download/).
 It's not free, but it has a 30 day trial and includes Spring Boot.

 ### GCP Free trial